AdobeDocs/app-builder/src/pages/getting_started/first_app.md

     how would you like to name this action? (generic)
     ```

-3. Once you complete this select, you should see the build process kicking off with necessary npm dependencies are getting installed.
+1. Once you complete this select, you should see the build process kicking off with necessary npm dependencies are getting installed.

-    ```
+    ```bash
     create package.json
     create app.config.yaml
     create .aio